 By February or March, mates have built a nest in their established territory and lay between three and seven eggs.
 While hatchlings leave the nest after about 40 days, they stay with mom and dad for about two more months, learning how to hunt, forage and cache.
 Though they are devoted parents, pairs are even more devoted to each other.
 They do nearly everything together the rest of their lives, breeding in the same territory yearly.
 Even in roosts of hundreds or thousands of birds, raven pairs are usually never far apart for the night.
 Although sexual infidelity is sometimes observed, ravens rarely “divorce,” finding new partners only if one dies.
 For this reason, courtship rituals are a rare thrill for people to witness.

 Ravens are not completely unsociable, but they work best in pairs.
 As long-term partners, ravens seems to have intimate knowledge of the other which helps them survive.
 Pairs have been known to team up against other birds, one distracting an eagle or fellow raven while the other raids the nest or cache.

 Between foraging, mischief-making, and play, raven pairs continue to make time for romance outside of mating season.
 Partners regularly give each other special treats and go on romantic flights, gliding wing tip to wing tip to cement their relationship.

 Valentine’s Day and its historic predecessor, the Roman fertility festival Lupercalia, may be celebrated in mid-February because of the timing of birds’ mating seasons.
 Did the Romans notice how romantic ravens could be, and get inspired?
 Maybe.
 If you do see a raven this season, take note because it is probably doing something worth watching.
 It might just give you ideas for your own season of love and romance!

-Hannah Irwin is the Community Programs Manager at Walking Mountains Science Center and loves all birds great and small.
+Hannah Rumble is the Community Programs Director at Walking Mountains Science Center and loves all birds great and small.
 Happy Valentine’s Day!
 This article originally published in 2017.